InVideo vs Runway: Which should you choose?

 Winner: Runway

-Runway is the stronger choice when speed for trend-driven short-form publishing matters more than broader coverage.
+Runway is the stronger choice when caption cleanup and revision accuracy matter more than generation breadth.

 InVideo and Runway separate fastest on how they turn scripts into output, how quickly teams can iterate, and where pricing friction appears.